Three Topics in Non-decomposability of Generalized Multiplicative Connectives: Decomposability of intuitionistic generalized connectives

-In this section, we define an intuitionistic generalized connective by modifying the definition of the (classical) generalized multiplicative connective.
-The main result of this section is as follows; all of intuitionistic generalized connectives in $\mathsf{IMLL}$ are decomposable.
-This result says that there are no non-decomposable generalized connectives in $\mathsf{IMLL}$.
-We assume the knowledges of generalized multiplicative connectives (see \cite{DR, Nishimuta1})
+In this section, we define intuitionistic generalized connectives by modifying the definition of (classical) generalized multiplicative connectives.
+The main result of this section is that all intuitionistic generalized connectives in $\mathsf{IMLL}$ are decomposable.
+This implies that there are no non-decomposable generalized connectives in $\mathsf{IMLL}$.
+We assume familiarity with generalized multiplicative connectives (see \cite{DR, Nishimuta1}).

-In the following part, we define intuitionistic generalized connectives.
+In what follows, we define intuitionistic generalized connectives.

-First, we define a polarized partition, then we define an intuitionistic polarized partition and an intuitionistic polarized meeting graph.
+First, we define polarized partitions.
+Then, we introduce intuitionistic polarized partitions and intuitionistic polarized meeting graphs.

-\begin{defn} A polarity of a natural number $s$ is positive if it is not checked and negative if it is checked.
-A partition $p$ of a natural number $n$ is a polarized partition if $p$ takes a positive or negative polarity.
+\begin{defn} We call an occurrence of an index $s$ positive if it is unchecked, and negative if it is checked.
+A partition of the set $\{1,\dots,n\}$ is a polarized partition if each occurrence of an index carries one of these polarities.

 \end{defn}